 - COVID-19 was first recognized in late 2019, caused by a coronavirus now called SARS-CoV-2.
-The number of cases has grown exponentially among people not exposed to these animals, confirming person-to-person transmission.
-With the spread of coronavirus disease to over 100 other locations, including the U.S., the World Health Organization (WHO) officially declared the outbreak a public health emergency and on March 11, 2020, a pandemic.
+With the rapid spread of coronavirus disease to over 100 other locations, including the U.S., the World Health Organization (WHO) officially declared the outbreak a public health emergency and on March 11, 2020, a pandemic.
 For the first time in recorded history, a coronavirus has caused a pandemic that had killed over one million people in the United States.

 - MERS was first identified in Saudi Arabia in 2012.
 The MERS virus causes flu-like symptoms, with most patients developing pneumonia.
 Around one-third of patients diagnoses with MERS have died, according to the CDC.
 MERS is still active, though uncommon, in the Middle East.